-FromeFM has been broadcasting from its current studio since 2008 but it wasn’t always a radio station as the clue in the name might give away…
+FromeFM originally started broadcasting from The Old Fire Station studio since 2008 but it wasn’t always a radio station as the clue in the name might give away…

 Information and photographs kindly supplied by Frome Museum and used with permission.